anonymouscodesubmit/codecodecode/README.md

 2. Either of MATLAB optimization toolbox or gurobi integrated with MATLAB (much faster)

 ## Optional:
-MATLAB Statistics and Machine learning Toolbox, Deep learning Toolbox these are needed for KNN, SVM and MLP results.
+MATLAB Statistics and Machine learning Toolbox, Deep learning Toolbox.
+These are needed for KNN, SVM and MLP results.

 ## How to run?